 - The Reliability Standards development process is governed by Appendix 3A of the Rules of Procedure, Standard Processes Manual.
-At a high level, an interested party submits a Standard Authorization Request (SAR), industry drafts the standard, comments on the standard, votes on the standard, then it is put forth for approval with the NERC Board of Directors and ultimately is filed with FERC for approval.
+At a high level, an interested party submits a Standard Authorization Request (SAR), industry drafts the standard, industry comments and votes on the standard.
+The standard is then put forth for approval with the NERC Board of Trustees and ultimately is filed with FERC for approval.

-- It is imperative that stakeholders understand the active projects.
+- Texas RE strongly encourages stakeholders to understand and participate in the active projects.
 This is an opportunity to ensure the reliability of the grid.
-Stakeholders are able to vote on each project and submit comments.
-Texas RE strongly encourages participation.
+Stakeholders may vote and submit comments on each project.

-- Stakeholders are encouraged to participate on Standard Drafting Teams, listen to webinars, attend NERC workshops, and participate in the regional bimonthly NSRS meetings.
+- Texas RE encourages stakeholders to participate on Standard Drafting Teams, listen to webinars, attend NERC workshops, and participate in the regional joint NSRF and NRWG monthly meetings.

 Subject Matter Experts at Texas RE have assembled information pertaining to the following enforceable standards:

 Standards Review Checklist